 The District shall comply with the requirements of each Continuing Disclosure Certificate entered into at the time of a sale of bonds.
 Annual information provided by the District shall mirror the information in any District Official Statement at the time of a primary offering.
-Annual financial information will be sent by the District or its designated consultant, within [270] days of fiscal year end, to all Nationally Recognized Municipal Information Depositories (NRMSIRs) designated by the SEC and to the State Information Depository (SID), if one exists.
+Annual financial information will be sent by the District or its designated consultant, within nine months of the District's fiscal year end, to all Nationally Recognized Municipal Information Depositories ("NRMSIRs") designated by the SEC and to the State Information Depository ("SID"), if one exists.
 This shall include: